Laura J. Padgett: Early life and education

 Laura J. Padgett was born in Cambridge, Massachusetts.
 The artist studied painting at Pratt Institute of Art and Design in Brooklyn, New York from 1976-1980, receiving her BFA in 1980.
 Since 1981 she has been living in Europe.
 Padgett went on to study Photography and Film with Peter Kubelka and Herbert Schwöbel at the Städelschule in Frankfurt am Main, receiving her Master's in Art History from Frankfurt Goethe-Universität in 1994.

 Career

-Since 1992, the artist has also taught at many higher education institutions in Germany, USA and Jordan, including the Bauhaus-Universität in Weimar, Hochschule für Gestaltung, Offenbach, Paderborn University, Drexel University and the Hochschule-Rhein-Main in Wiesbaden.
-She is currently teaching in the Theater, Film and Media Studies Department at the Goethe-University in Frankfurt am Main.
+Since 1992, the artist has also taught at many higher education institutions in Germany, USA and Jordan, including the Bauhaus-Universität in Weimar, Hochschule für Gestaltung, Offenbach, Paderborn University, Drexel University and in the Theater, Film and Media Studies Department at the Goethe-University in Frankfurt am Main.
 In November 2021 she became a member of the German Photographic Society (Deutsche Gesellschaft für Photographie e.V).
 She lives and works in Frankfurt am Main.